 You can start calling from a laptop in seconds, and rates are often up to 80% lower than traditional carriers.

 Instead of paying a flat monthly fee or bundle of minutes, opt for platforms that offer usage-based billing.
 This ensures you only pay for the minutes you actually use, and it scales naturally with your business growth.
+Learn more about how to achieve cheap international calls with this pricing model.

 Example: With ZenCall, international calls start at $0.02/min, and you only pay for what you use.